osbuild/osbuild-getting-started/README.md

 The first incantation will check out the `v55` tag for osbuild and create a container with all build requirements satisfied.
 The second command will build the RPMs, these are available in `./build/rpms` afterwards.
+Note that the first is a dependency of the second.

 ```
 € ls ./build/rpms/